darksinge/rmb-search-engine/README.md

 ## Project Proposal

 1-2 page proposal - brief descriptive title of your project.

+#### Introduction

+  While politics is important to many people, getting involved in understanding the legislature can be a hard task for a normal Utahn.
+We seek to make it a little less difficult by giving Utahns a new way to look at the bills going through the state legislature this year.
+Our goal is to help people understand the type of legislature going through, how their representitives are voting, and how it will affect Utah.

 #### What is exactly the function of your tool?
 That is, what will it do?

- Have another resource to access Utah's legislative bills with social-media (emoticons for user response) type features to help users learn more about bills.
+ Have another resource to access Utah's legislative bills with social-media type features, like emoticons for user response and comments, to help users learn more about bills.
 It will also make it easier for Utahns to sort through the large volume of bills that are passed each year by grouping them by similarity.

 #### Why would we need such a tool and who would you expect to use it and benefit from it?